Computer Information Systems (ITC) courses

 This course is designed to provide an understanding and appreciation of organizational behavior issues facing senior and mid-level IT managers.
 Topics to be examined include: organizational behavior from an individual, group and structural perspective, organizational culture, leadership, perception and decision-making values and attitudes, and emotional intelligence.
 The material should be of interest and benefit to IT professionals, irrespective of technical specialty, who are currently in or aspire to IT management.

-CIS 754 Organizational TransformationPrerequisite: admission to the MS in Computer Information Systems program.
+ITC 754 Organizational TransformationPrerequisite: admission to the MS in Information Technology program.

 Study of interrelated economic, social, political, and technological forces requiring organizations to transform their systems and processes to survive and succeed.
 Students will examine a variety of typical transformations from the perspective of a work unit member and a manager of the change process.

-CIS 756 Special Topics in Information SystemsPrerequisite: admission to the MS in Computer Information Systems program.
+ITC 756 Special Topics in Information TechnologyPrerequisite: admission to the MS in Information Technology program.

 Variable content with topics that can change from semester to semester.
 Topics are identified by title in the schedule of classes.
 Practical applications will be stressed.
 May be repeated to a maximum of six hours.